hdck007/hookmark/README.md

 Give it a try and stay tuned for the chrome version(the developer account is under review) which was the preferred platform and has the hooking and export/import hooks as well

 > Meanwhile for the curious ones follow the steps mentioned [here](https://haridarshan.hashnode.dev/introducing-hookmark#heading-using-the-frontend) to use the
-> extension even before it is available to the public (only chrome,  that's what we need though 😊)
+> extension even before it is available to the public (only for chrome users, however that's what we need now 😊)

 ## Run Locally